 If the Son sets you free, you will be free indeed~ John 8:36 NIV

-Secondly, I am not much of a planner when it comes to writing.
+Second, I am not much of a planner when it comes to writing.
 My typical “writing schedule” is as follows: The idea fairy comes calling sometime late Monday or early Tuesday.
 I begin writing on Tuesday (sometimes Wednesday) and do my best to be done by Friday (sometimes it’s more like Saturday).
 I publish on Sunday night.
-Because I never really plan ahead, I rarely deviate from this timetable and once I start a blog I nearly always finish it without making major changes to the content.
+Because I never really plan ahead, I rarely deviate from this timetable.
+Once I start a blog I nearly always finish it without making major changes to the content.

 I say all that to let you know that this week God changed the plan and I’m breaking my rule (sort of).